eclipseisoffline/jukeboxcustomdiscfix/README.md

 ## Usage

-Mod builds can be found [here](https://github.com/eclipseisoffline/jukeboxcustomdiscfix/packages/2082474) and on [Modrinth](https://modrinth.com/mod/jukebox-custom-disc-fix).
+Mod builds can be found on the releases page, as well as on [Modrinth](https://modrinth.com/mod/jukebox-custom-disc-fix).

 The Fabric API is not required.
 This mod is not required on clients when playing multiplayer and the mod is installed server-side.